Tencent/TNN/doc/en/user/convert_en.md

 - tp parameter (required)
     Use the "-tp" parameter to specify the path of the model to be converted.
 Currently only supports the conversion of a single TF model, does not support the conversion of multiple TF models together.
 - in parameter (required)
     Specify the name of the model input through the "-in" parameter.
-If the model has multiple inputs, use "," to split.
+If the model has multiple inputs, use ";" to split.
 Some models specify placeholders with unknown ranks and dims which can not be mapped to onnx.
-In those cases one can add the shape after the input name inside [], for example --inputs X:0[1,28,28,3]
+In those cases one can add the shape after the input name inside [], for example -in name[1,28,28,3]
 - on parameter (required)
     Specify the name of the model input through the "-on" parameter.
-If the model has multiple outputs, use "," to split
+If the model has multiple outputs, use ";" to split
 - output_dir parameter:
     You can specify the output path through the "-o <path>" parameter, but we generally do not apply this parameter in docker.
 By default, the generated TNN model will be placed in the same path as the TF model.
 - optimize parameter (optional)